wavefrontHQ/docs/pages/doc/charts.md

 tags: [getting_started, charts]
 sidebar: doc_sidebar
 permalink: charts.html
-summary: This topic describes the types and properties of Wavefront charts.
+summary: This topic describes all Wavefront chart options.
 ---

+[Charts](charts_creating) are the primary way you view the status of your metrics.
+You add [Wavefront Query Language](query_language_getting_started) queries to view and perform operations on metrics and configure chart options for the most helpful presentation.

 ## Common Options